by Brian Snyder

 Bitcoin needs to end, now.
 And other blockchain-based currencies along with it.
 If, like many people, you only have a vague idea of what Bitcoin is, you need to know two critical facts.
 First, Bitcoin is a currency that is “mined” via computing calculations, and second, in aggregate those calculations use about as much energy as the nation of Argentina.
 To make matters worse, that energy use is growing.

-A recent analysis in Nature Communications estimated that by 2024 bitcoin mining in China alone would require nearly 300 terawatt-hours (TWh), with 130 million tonnes of corresponding CO2 emissions.
+A recent analysis in Nature Communications estimated that by 2024 bitcoin mining in China alone would require nearly 300 terawatt-hours (TWh), with 130 million tons of corresponding CO2 emissions.

 Bitcoin is even more wasteful than this comparison suggests for at least two reasons.
 First, Bitcoin prices may be inflated.
 I assumed that one bitcoin produced $50,000 worth of product, but that reflects Bitcoin’s current high price which may or may not reflect its future exchange rate.
 But second and far more critically, unlike Bitcoin, and generally speaking, the U.S. economy improves people’s wellbeing.
 I am frequently critical of the utilitarian and monetary methods by which we quantify this wellbeing, but there is no doubt that the production of food, shelter, art, education, healthcare, clothing and myriad of other goods and services makes everyone’s lives better.